leonp84/code-institute-project-5/README.md

 - [Tag Heuer](https://www.tagheuer.com/) / Sporty, adventure seeking up and coming professionals.
 - [Breitling](https://www.breitling.com/) / Younger, upper middle-class buyers looking for a touch of tradition with their purchase.
-- [Omega](https://www.omegawatches.com/) / An older, established clientele with more disposable income and higher-net worth than others on this list.
+- [Omega](https://www.omegawatches.com/) / An older, established clientele with more disposable income and higher net-worth than others on this list.
-- [Tissot](https://www.tissotwatches.com/) / Lower end middle class buyers with less disposable income, but who want to take the first step into watch collection.
+- [Tissot](https://www.tissotwatches.com/) / Middle-class buyers with less disposable income, but who want to take the first step into watch collection.

 All four brands understand (and have inspired the business philosophy of Heritage Company) that with luxury timepieces, one sells not a mechanical product that customers use to check the time (though that too), but one primarily **sells a lifestyle and a story**.
 A story of rarity, luxury and status.